naveentnj/Electric-Vehicle-DB-Query-Response-with-PaLM-and-Langchain/README.md

   - Hugging face embeddings
   - Streamlit for UI
   - Langchain framework
-  - Chromadb as a vector store
+  - FAISS as a vector store
   - Few shot learning
 - In the UI, store manager will ask questions in a natural language and it will produce the answers